api-platform/docs/laravel/index.md

 }
 ```

-When using the `IsApiResourceTrait`, it's also possible to return advanced configuration by definining an `apiResource()` static method.
+When using the `IsApiResourceTrait`, it's also possible to return advanced configuration by defining an `apiResource()` static method.

 These two classes are strictly equivalent: